What are Azure Reservations?

 - Azure Cosmos DB reserved capacity - A reservation covers throughput provisioned for your resources.
 It doesn't cover the storage and networking charges.

 - SQL Database reserved vCore - Only the compute costs are included with a reservation.
-The license is billed separately.
+The SQL license is billed separately.

 - App Service stamp fee - A reservation covers stamp usage.
 It doesn't apply to workers, so any other resources associated with the stamp are charged separately.